rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 Is the manifest image something that makes sense and is permissible to us?
 Sure.
 Barack Obama is real and Santa Claus is not, and not for reasons that require particle physics.

+>   Why should we not use this kind of principled philistinism of
+>   refusing to think deeply, but using "real" the way we use other terms
+>   in our everyday life.
+Why shouldn't we do this in physics or science also.
+>   Is there really a philosophical discontinuity between the kind of reasoning
+>   we do in everyday life and science that makes this kind of naive view of
+>   reality impermissible in one where it is useful in the other.

+>   Everyone in this room has used the word "real" in an unreflective,
+>   unphilosophical, unsophisticated way and I don't see any reason for barring
+>   its use in the sciences also.

 Temperature is real; protons are real; the constitution is real; this newspaper is real;
 but real in different ways.